Skip to content

 At the start of a round you are shown one promise (for example, “when 🍉 appears, ring the 🔔”).
-Then you focus on a different job — sorting fruits and animals — and the moment your trigger appears, you have to ring the bell on your own.
-Nothing reminds you, which makes it a playful prospective memory test, or forgetfulness test, for your own attention.
+Then you sort fruits and animals until the trigger appears and you ring the bell on your own.
+The result records how many in-game trigger moments you caught.

 How to play